Meaning of (उदूढ) udoodha in english

 As adjective : autonomous Ex: About 3.53 million people live in the autonomous city of Buenos Aires lanky Ex: Over six feet in height and lanky loud Ex: If you know the answer, please say it out loud . massive Ex: The electron is by far the least massive of these particles at 9.11 g onerous Ex: He has to do onerous duties. cumbersome Ex: Although initially cumbersome and with a low success rate clumsy Ex: Brusilov by merely omitting the usual clumsy preparations heavy Ex: His father is a heavy drinker.

-fierce Ex: Roosevelt married Eleanor despite the fierce resistance of his mother. strong Ex: She has strong musical bent. burdensome Ex: burdensome load throaty Ex: He has a throaty voice. leaden Ex: a leaden weight weighty Ex: A weighty burden of considerable weight costly Ex: The rich have the propensity to spend on costly items. severe Ex: Flat smallpox is accompanied by a severe prodromal phase that lasts 3–4 days nasty Ex: It's a nasty plague hefty buxom physical Ex: Three out of five mentally ill die from mostly preventable physical diseases. burly Ex: It is cut in Hercules, it has a burly considerable Ex: It takes considerable historical liberties. most Ex: He most his pen. substantial Ex: The most substantial of these activities is the firing range
+She is a coffee drinker. fierce Ex: Roosevelt married Eleanor despite the fierce resistance of his mother. strong Ex: She has strong musical bent. burdensome Ex: burdensome load throaty Ex: He has a throaty voice. leaden Ex: a leaden weight weighty Ex: A weighty burden of considerable weight costly Ex: The rich have the propensity to spend on costly items. severe Ex: Flat smallpox is accompanied by a severe prodromal phase that lasts 3–4 days nasty Ex: It's a nasty plague hefty buxom physical Ex: Three out of five mentally ill die from mostly preventable physical diseases. burly Ex: It is cut in Hercules, it has a burly considerable Ex: It takes considerable historical liberties. most Ex: He most his pen. substantial Ex: The most substantial of these activities is the firing range

 As adverb : aloft above Ex: None of us is above the law . dearly Ex: She loved him dearly too Ex: The mole was detected too late. hugely Ex: The Geology of Europe is hugely varied and complex vastly Ex: Children from vastly different social backgrounds mingle here. obscenely agonizingly mightily Ex: They stumbled mightily the next season however prohibitively Ex: Studying in convent schools is becoming prohibitively expensive. deeply Ex: She loves her husband deeply extravagantly devilishly Ex: This is a man devilishly stubborn highly Ex: It is a highly ambitious schedule.

-immoderately Ex: Work immoderately immensely Ex: The spouge industry grew immensely by the end of the 1970s badly Ex: He fared badly in exams. widely Ex: her work is widely known hellishly dreadfully heartily Ex: He said that yes then heartily disgustingly
+He is highly ambitious. immoderately Ex: Work immoderately immensely Ex: The spouge industry grew immensely by the end of the 1970s badly Ex: He fared badly in exams. widely Ex: her work is widely known hellishly dreadfully heartily Ex: He said that yes then heartily disgustingly

 Suggested : Government